Wolf Hall: Title

+Reception

-Critical reaction
+Critical reception

-In The Guardian, Christopher Tayler wrote, "Wolf Hall succeeds on its own terms and then some, both as a non-frothy historical novel and as a display of Mantel's extraordinary talent.
+In The Guardian, Christopher Tayler wrote "Wolf Hall succeeds on its own terms and then some, both as a non-frothy historical novel and as a display of Mantel's extraordinary talent.
 Lyrically yet cleanly and tightly written, solidly imagined yet filled with spooky resonances, and very funny at times, it's not like much else in contemporary British fiction.
 A sequel is apparently in the works, and it's not the least of Mantel's achievements that the reader finishes this 650-page book wanting more."

 Susan Bassnett, in Times Higher Education, wrote in a rare negative review, "dreadfully badly written...
 Mantel just wrote and wrote and wrote.
 I have yet to meet anyone outside the Booker panel who managed to get to the end of this tedious tome.
 God forbid there might be a sequel, which I fear is on the horizon."

-In The Observer, Olivia Laing wrote, "Over two decades, she has gained a reputation as an elegant anatomiser of malevolence and cruelty.
-From the French Revolution of A Place of Greater Safety (1992) to the Middle England of Beyond Black (2005), hers are scrupulously moral – and scrupulously unmoralistic – books that refuse to shy away from the underside of life, finding even in disaster a kind of bleak and unconsoling humour.
-It is that supple movement between laughter and horror that makes this rich pageant of Tudor life her most humane and bewitching novel."
+In The Observer, Olivia Laing wrote, "Over two decades, she has gained a reputation as an elegant anatomiser of malice and cruelty.
+From the French Revolution of A Place of Greater Safety (1992) to the Middle England of Beyond Black (2005), hers are scrupulously moral – and scrupulously unmoralistic – books that refuse to shy away from the underside of life, finding even in disaster a bleak and unconsoling humour.
+That supple movement between laughter and horror makes this rich pageant of Tudor life her most humane and bewitching novel."

 Vanora Bennett in The Times wrote, "as soon as I opened the book I was gripped.
 I read it almost non-stop.
-When I did have to put it down, I was full of regret the story was over, a regret I still feel.
-This is a wonderful and intelligently imagined retelling of a familiar tale from an unfamiliar angle – one that makes the drama unfolding nearly five centuries ago look new again, and shocking again, too."
+When I did have to put it down, I was full of regret; the story was over, a regret I still feel.
+This is a wonderful and intelligently imagined retelling of a familiar tale from an unfamiliar angle – one that makes the drama unfolding nearly five centuries ago look new again and shocking again, too."